eurisko-us/eurisko-us.github.io/_posts/2021-02-21-the-ultimate-high-school-computer-science-sequence-9-months-in.md

 <ul>
 <li>continue broadening our knowledge of machine learning (addressing unsupervised learning and reinforcement learning),</li>
 <li>implement several small-scale games (such as tic-tac-toe, snake, and checkers) and train intelligent agents to play them,</li>
+<li>put our fully-implemented Space Empires games on a server and have the agents communicate with the game using socket connections,</li>
 <li>continue improving our intelligent agents in the game of Space Empires, and create an app for playing Space Empires (so that us lowly humans can compete against some AI agents on our phones).</li>
 </ul>